Dcm-dcm-dcm/AcLog/README.md

-# ActiveLog
+# AcLog
-**ActiveLog, a log-based anomaly detection approach that incorporates human knowledge based on the framework of deep active learning.**
+**AcLog, a log-based anomaly detection approach that incorporates human knowledge based on the framework of deep active learning.**
 ## Requirements
 - python==3.6.13
 - torch==1.10.2